kartonfarkas/api_docs/source/suite/get_started/authentication.rst

 **Username**

 This field contains the username your Account Manager gave you.
 It is usually in the following
 format: account_name00X, where X is a digit.

-Always substitute your own API user name for each request.
+.. note:: Always substitute your own API user name for each request.

 **PasswordDigest**